 The Devil’s Garden is a long trail system, but you decide how far out you’d like to go.
 I’ll give the distance to each feature, and you’ll have to double it, because you’ll be walking back.
 There are many amazing arches along the trail, and it is a must-do for any visitor.
 It’s just a matter of how much gas you’ve got in the tank.
-Here are the distances to each arch along the trail (double it to get back to the trailhead!)
+Here are the one-way distances to each arch along the trail (double it to get back to the trailhead!)

 Tunnel Arch: .4 Miles

 Navajo Arch: 1.2 Miles

 Double O Arch: 2.5 Miles

 We usually turn around when we arrive at Landscape Arch, which is one of the most unique in the park.
 Also, remember, the trail branches, so if you go to Pine Tree and Tunnel, and then continue out to Landscape, it is about 1.3 miles, rather than just .8 to see all three arches.
 This is the route that we usually take with our kids.